Sutoreitsoh/WalletMiner/README.md

 # WalletMiner
-is a fake for troll ur friend
+is a fake for troll ur friend (i fuck jlskyy)